-Please click here to download our Patient Participation Group Report March 2015
+Please click here to download our Patient Participation Group Report March 2015 (PDF, 341KB)

 PLEASE COME TO OUR PATIENT PARTICIPATION GROUP MEETING THAT IS REGULARLY HELD AT THE SURGERY (ASK RECEPTION FOR FUTURE DATES) - ENTER VIA THE MAIN DOOR.